qflowsystems/docs.qflow.com/docs/workflows-and-tasks/BPMN/BPMN-tasks.md

 ## Hold Tasks

-A hold task in Q-Action is defined by a BPMN complex [gateway](/docs/workflows-and-tasks/BPMN/BPMN-gateways) node.
+A hold task in QAction is defined by a BPMN complex [gateway](/docs/workflows-and-tasks/BPMN/BPMN-gateways) node.
 This creates a user task that starts on hold, and unlike a “holdable” task, when it is taken off hold it must follow a sequence edge to another node.

 ![](/assets/images/bpmn-hold-task.png)